 Watch: Hamburg's 4-3 win in the most recent derby

 Die Rothosen still lead the head-to-head record by some considerable margin, but there is now an on and off-field edge to this city derby.
-HSV fans will say their biggest rivalry has always been against Werder Bremen in the north derby – already reignited in this bumper 2021/22 Bundesliga 2 season – but they are now at risk of losing out in their own backyard.
+HSV fans will say their biggest rivalry has always been against Werder Bremen in the north derby – one reignited in a bumper 2021/22 Bundesliga 2 season – but they are now at risk of losing out in their own backyard.

 As for St. Pauli, they’ve never been worried about upsetting the apple cart.
-The club centred on one neighbourhood of Hamburg had again stuck it to the city’s big hitters and celebrated the defence of their city title last year.
+The club centred on one neighbourhood of Hamburg had again stuck it to the city’s big hitters and celebrated the defence of their city title in 2022.

-The Hamburg derby has long simmered in the background and has also missed out on the spotlight due to the absence of fans from stadiums.
-Expect to see sparks fly once again on Matchday 20 between St. Pauli and HSV.
+The Hamburg derby has long simmered in the background and also missed out on the spotlight due to the absence of fans from stadiums in previous years.
+Expect to see sparks fly once again on Matchday 15 between St. Pauli and HSV.